United States and Libyan Government of National Accord

 External Support

 Outside military support was primarily U.S. airpower provided at the GNA's request and in coordination with GNA-aligned forces.
-Official U.S. accounts identify AFRICOM precision strikes, remotely piloted aircraft, Marine AV-8B Harriers and AH-1W Super Cobras, amphibious and maritime support, and later B-2 bomber strikes against camps outside Sirte; the sources do not document a major weapon-transfer program for this archive.
+Official U.S. accounts identify AFRICOM precision strikes, remotely piloted aircraft, Marine AV-8B Harriers and AH-1W Super Cobras, amphibious and maritime support, and later B-2 bomber strikes against camps outside Sirte; the sources do not document a major weapon-transfer program for this catalog.

 Images